 I think creating them at school allows for more creativity and teamwork as opposed to a bunch of parents rushing around buying materials the night before it’s due.
 And speaking of writing, inspire the inner author in your students with our Writing Center Starter Kit!

-I wanted to extent our activity into a writing project after kids finished their traps, so I whipped up a simple, yet effective, how-to booklet for students to explain how to create a leprechaun trap!
+I wanted to extend our activity into a writing project after kids finished their traps, so I whipped up a simple, yet effective, how-to booklet for students to explain how to create a leprechaun trap!

 Preparing the Activity